Is Ezoic worth it for your blog? I'll tell you about my experiences and show you all the pros and cons.

 Die Einnahmen des Vormonats werden jeden Monat zwischen dem 27. und 31. ausgezahlt.

 Ich musste für Ezoic WP Rocket deinstallieren.
-Angeblich ist auch Shortpixel inkompatibel, ich nutze es aber weiterhin.
-Ich vermute, alle Caching-Plugins und Bilderoptimierungs-Plugins, die irgendwie auch CDN nutzen, werden mit Ezoic Probleme machen.
-Auch Elementor war ein Faktor, der immer wieder für Layoutfehler sorgte.
+Angeblich ist auch Shortpixel inkompatibel.
+Ich nutze es aber weiterhin.
+Ich vermute, alle Caching-Plugins und Bilderoptimierungs-Plugins, die irgendwie auch CDN nutzen, werden mit Ezoic Probleme verursachen.
+Auch Elementor war ein Faktor, der wiederholt zu Layoutfehlern führte.

-Ich konnte keine Rückgang im Traffic feststellen.
-Allerdings schwanken die Besucherzahlen beim Thema Reisen ohnehin stark und letztes Jahr war die Reiselust noch auf einem anderen Level.
+Ich konnte keinen Rückgang im Traffic feststellen.
+Allerdings schwanken die Besucherzahlen beim Thema Reisen ohnehin stark, und im Vorjahr lag die Reiselust durch die weltweite Pandemie noch auf einem anderen Level.
 Ich kann also schwer sagen, ob ich ohne Ezoic mehr Traffic hätte generieren können.

-Konnte ich auch nicht feststellen.
-Wenn man sich einmal anschaut, wie viele Publisher Ezoic oder Werbenetzwerke nutzen, kann ich mir das auch nicht vorstellen, dass Ezoic grundsätzlich Rankingverluste verursacht.
-Ist deine Seite aufgrund falscher Einstellungen aber hoffnungslos von Anzeigen überladen, könnte ich mir schon denken, dass das zu signifikant höheren Absprungraten führt, die ihrerseits wiederum für schlechtere Signale an Google sorgen.
+Konnte ich nicht bemerken.
+Wenn man sich einmal anschaut, wie viele Publisher Ezoic oder Werbenetzwerke nutzen, kann ich mir nicht vorstellen, dass Ezoic grundsätzlich Rankingverluste verursacht.
+Ist deine Seite aufgrund falscher Einstellungen aber hoffnungslos von Anzeigen überladen, könnte ich mir schon denken, dass das zu signifikant höheren Absprungraten führt, die ihrerseits wiederum für schlechtere Signale bei Google sorgen.

 Als Rechenhilfe kannst du z.B. meinen EPMV von oben nehmen:

-For a long time I have run this blog rather hobbyist, until I have invested so about 2019 really very, very much time and money for various plugins, page builders and a very good hoster.
-At some point, this was reflected in good rankings on Google (which just takes time) and increasing visitor numbers.
-But then came a time with the evil C, which was quite counterproductive for my theme of travel (and preferably far away).
+For a long time, I ran this blog as a hobby, until I really invested a lot of time and money in various plugins, a page builder and a very good host from around 2019.
+At some point, this was reflected in good Google rankings (it just takes time) and increasing visitor numbers.
+But then came a time with the evil C, which was quite counterproductive for my topic of travel (preferably far away).

 And since I also had worries in my job as a flight attendant, the blog stood still for the time being.
-I didn’t want to specialize in banana bread recipes or shift to traveling around the local area; that’s just not me.
-So 2020 and 2021 were relatively lean years, although I already had a good foundation with the blog.
+I didn’t want to specialize in banana bread recipes or a shift to traveling closer to home; it’s just not my thing.
+So 2020 and 2021 were relatively lean years, although I already had a good basis with the blog.

 I think it was the same for many travel bloggers, anyway in 2022 more and more blogs appeared using Ezoic.
 I knew Ezoic before, had heard good and bad – but most of all I had one thing: No desire for advertising that spoils my blog!